MicrosoftDocs/entra-docs/docs/id-governance/tutorial-mover-custom-workflow-portal.md

 1. From the templates, select **select** under **Employee job profile change**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/job-change-template.png" alt-text="Screenshot of selecting the employee job profile change template.":::
 1. Next, you configure the basic information about the workflow.
 This information includes a name and description.
-You're also able to choose the **Trigger type** of the workflow, which in this case will be the **Group membership change (Preview)** trigger.
-For **Action** you're given what interaction with the group change triggers the workflow, which in this case will be **Removed from group**.
+You're also able to choose the **Trigger type** of the workflow, which in this case is the **Group membership change (Preview)** trigger.
+For **Action** you're given what interaction with the group change triggers the workflow, which in this case is **Removed from group**.
 After your trigger is set, select **Configure scope**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/job-change-template-basics.png" alt-text="Screenshot of setting group membership trigger in template.":::
 1. On the **Configure scope** screen, in the scope details section select **+Add group**.
 From the groups screen, search for **Sales**, and select the group.
 When the group is added, select **Review tasks**.
     :::image type="content" source="media/tutorial-mover-custom-workflow-portal/group-scope.png" alt-text="Screenshot of setting group scope.":::